Loading...

 Here are some highlighted stories of renal patients suffering from CKD and successful management of kidney disease.

-• John's Story: When I was first diagnosed, I didn't know how I'd keep living my life the way I wanted.
+When I was first diagnosed, I didn't know how I'd keep living my life the way I wanted.
 But over time, I found my routine.
 I stick to my meds, I manage my diet, and I make sure to get out and see friends.
-It's not easy, but I've learned to live with CKD instead of fighting against it all the time.
+It's not easy, but I've learnt to live with CKD instead of fighting against it all the time.

 These stories motivate other CKD patients to manage CKD, although it is hard but not impossible.
 Each journey is different, but people always learn motivation from others.